EricRovell/ericrovell/README.md

 I am passionate about web development and photography.
 I like to develop small open source mathematical libraries.

+I am passionate about web development and photography.
+I like to develop small open source libraries.

+The current list of math related libraries:

+- [rational](https://github.com/EricRovell/rational): Rational is rational numbers library written in JavaScript;
+- [radix](https://github.com/EricRovell/radix): Radix is a JS library for radix number transformations and manipulations.;

 ## Technologies

 Languages, tools, and others things I use the most: